About arc42

 Usage

-The team diagnoses the issue using metrics/logs.
+The team can diagnose the issue using metrics and logs.

 Change

-Team reviews the architecture and decisions.
+The team reviews the architecture and its decisions.

-They can trace decisions and quality attributes.
+They can trace decisions and quality attributes without ambiguity.

 11. Risks and Technical Debts